-(d) The creation of cost-effective efforts to complete communityand structure hardening projects that target entire neighborhoodsor communities.
+(d) The creation of cost-effective efforts to complete community and structure hardening projects that target entire neighborhoods or communities.

-80221. (a) Of the funds made available by Section 80220.5, five hundred million dollars (\$500,000,000) shall be available to the Office of Emergency Services, in coordination and conjunction with the Department of Forestry and Fire Protection, for aprehazard mitigation grant program.
-The grant program shall be

-19 allocated to assist local and state agencies to leverage additional direct assistance, and matching funds that prevent wildfires andreduce the risk of wildfires to communities, increasing community hardening.
-Eligible projects include, but are not limited to, the
+80221. (a) Of the funds made available by Section 80220.5, five hundred million dollars (\$500,000,000) shall be available to the Office of Emergency Services, in coordination and conjunction with the Department of Forestry and Fire Protection, for a prehazard mitigation grant program.
+The grant program shall be funds, including matching grants from federal agencies.
+The grantprogram shall fund efforts that include providing loans, rebates, direct assistance, and matching funds that prevent wildfires and reduce the risk of wildfires to communities, increasing community hardening.
+Eligible projects include, but are not limited to, thefollowing: